-Having regard to the evidence before it, including the record of the decision by the DAFM, the notice of appeal, submissions at the oral hearing and any other submissions received, and, in particular, the following considerations, the Forestry Appeals Committee (FAC) has decided to set aside and remit the decision of the Minister regarding licence CE02-FL0233.
+Having regard to the evidence before it, including the record of the decision by the DAFM, the notice of appeal, submissions at the oral hearing and submissions received, and, in particular, the following considerations, the Forestry Appeals Committee (FAC) has decided to set aside and remit the decision of the Minister regarding licence CE03-FL0202.

-The licence pertains to the felling and replanting of 14.91 ha at Uggoon Upper, Co.
+The licence pertains to the felling and replanting of 14.92 ha at Corlea, Corlea More, Knockbeha Mountain, Co.
 Clare.
-The forest is currently comprised of Sitka spruce and lodgepole pine with a small area of broadleaves and the site would be replanted with Sitka spruce.
-The site was planted in 1978 and is described as being on a moderate slope and on mineral and peat soils, comprised of acid brown earths, brown podzolics, and blanket peats.
-The forest lies in the Cloghaun_010 river basin.
-The proposal was referred to Clare County Council which did not respond.
-The proposal was also referred to the National Parks and Wildlife Service which replied that the proposal lies within Slieve Aughty Mountains Special Protection Area (SPA) for Hen Harrier and Merlin and noted the protections provided under EU and Irish law.
-The NPWS stated
+The forest is currently comprised of Sitka spruce and lodgepole pine and the site would be replanted with the same species.
+The site is described as being on a moderate slope and on mineral and peat soils, comprised of blanket peats, lithosols and peaty podzols.
+The forest lies in the Bleach_020 (73%) and Graney (Shannon)020 river basins.
+The proposal was referred to Clare County